Del Sol Quartet: Interest in Just Intonation

 The quartet demonstrates a particular interest in string quartet writing in just intonation, particularly in the work of American composer Ben Johnston, along with composers such as Michael Harrison, Theresa Wong and Mathew Rosenblum.
-They are currently the only string quartet touring multiple quartets by Ben Johnston, which are notoriously difficult, and were the first group to premiere Johnston's music at the Library of Congress in Washington, D.C in 2016.
+They are currently the only string quartet touring multiple quartets by Ben Johnston, which are notoriously difficult, and were the first group to premiere Johnston's music at the Library of Congress in Washington, D.C., in 2016.
 In 2019, the quartet launched the "Pacific Pythagorean Music Festival", a music festival dedicated to works of just intonation.
 They were highlighted performers at the Pittsburgh "Beyond 2020: Microtonal Music Festival".
 They premiered "One-Footed" by composer Taylor Brook with the Partch Ensemble at REDCAT in 2022.

 Amplifying Asian Voices

 The Quartet's repertoire has always been chosen from the vantage point of San Francisco, looking across the Pacific Ocean, with a dedicated interest in the Pacific Rim and Asia.
 With the launching of the Angel Island Project in 2017, alongside the increase in violence and hate crimes against Asian-Americans, the Quartet deepened its commitment to champion the musical and artistic voices of both Asian and Asian-American composers.
 This work includes majors projects, commissioning of composers, and community work.

 In 2021, the Quartet premiered Huang Ruo's ANGEL ISLAND – Oratorio with Volti inside the Angel Island Immigration Station as well as San Francisco's Presidio Theatre.
 They previewed excerpts at Bard College's China Now music festival.
 Since the premiere, the Quartet has performed a new version at the Santa Fe Opera and with the UC Berkeley Choir, which launched an entire year of curriculum and events based on Angel Island.
-Future performances include the National Museum of Asian Art (Smithsonian) with the US Air Force Band Singing Sergeants.
+Future performances include the Smithsonian National Museum of Asian Art with the US Air Force Band Singing Sergeants.

 In 2022, the Quartet recorded The Resonance Between with Alam Khan (sarode/composer) and Arjun Verma (sitar/composer).
 This album is set to release in 2023-2024, with a world premiere performance.

 The Quartet has an ongoing relationship with the Last Hoisan Poets (Genny Lim, Flo Oy Wong, Nellie Wong), who work to preserve their native dialect through poetry.
 The first collaborative performance focused on keeping Angel Island In Sight, with recent performances at the De Young Museum.